Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 = 1.16.1 =
-* Use triggerHandler() instead of trigger() in ajax-filters to prevent events bubbling up.
+* Fix - Use triggerHandler() instead of trigger() in ajax-filters to prevent events bubbling up.
+* Fix - Append current 'lang' to AJAX calls for WPML.

 = 1.16.0 =
 * Added setup wizard for new installs that creates pages/shortcodes automatically.